brett-generac/brett-generac.github.io/_posts/2020-12-01-GSI-tools-online.md

 Vanilla JS used for reading and uploading files, and for gathering data from 3rd party APIs.
 Python used for the processing of data, in Flask and/or AWS Lambdas.

-As the only frontend developer, I redesigned the entire site, took ownership of codebase and assured quality.
+I was the sole frontend developer at the comoany, and I redesigned the entire site, took ownership of codebase by refactoring it, documenting it and ensuring quality.

 <a href="https://globalstrategies.tools" target="_blank">https://globalstrategies.tools</a>